 The emphasis in speech data collection was on maximising speaker numbers in order to produce speaker-independent models, rather than on modelling the variations in the speech of a particular individual across time.
-Effects of differences in the listener were not considered important, as 'production rather than 'interaction' was the focus of the data collection.
 Developments in recognition technology were in the direction of whole-word modelling and in improvements to the statistical language models, but the assumption of a strong dependence between component phones and consequent word sequences remained.
 Recognition performance was and still is evaluated in terms of the number of words correctly transcribed.
-The assumption that the words alone can represent the speech has been largely unchallenged, and the fact that the same utterance can carry different meanings according to its pronunciations has been largely ignored, on the assumption that meaning can be understood from linguistic context alone.
+The assumption that words represent speech has been largely unchallenged, and the possibility that the same utterance can carry different meanings according to its pronunciations largely ignored.

 Similarly for speech synthesis research, based on the early assumptions of synthesisers functioning as reading machines, the primary focus has been on the conversion of text sequences into sound sequences.
 From word-based input to speech output, the flow of processing is concentrated on predicting the sounds required to represent the word sequence in order to present the same propositional content in a different medium.
-A given word is given different pronunciations depending on its context in an utterance, or on the syntactic structure of that utterance, but very little attention has yet been paid to the expression of affect or to the function of non-verbal utterances in speech.
+A given word is given different pronunciations depending on its context in an utterance or on the syntactic structure of that utterance, but very little attention has yet been paid to the function of non-verbal utterances in speech.

-Analysis of a very large corpus of natural conversational speech has shown that more than half of the utterances used in daily interaction have minimal propositional content and that they function instead to establish speaker-listener relationships and to express the speaker's affective states for phatic communication in way that cannot be transcribed into written text.
-This paper tackles the issue of how to synthesise such non-verbal, phatic utterances for use in conversational speech.
+Analysis of a very large corpus of natural conversational speech has shown that more than half of the utterances have minimal propositional content and that they function instead to establish speaker-listener relationships and to express the speaker's affective states for phatic communication in way that cannot be transcribed into written text.
+This paper tackles the issue of how to synthesise such non-verbal, phatic utterances.

-2 Corpus-based Speech Synthesis
+2. Corpus-based Speech Synthesis

 Looking back across the long history of speech synthesis research, we can see in retrospect a clear evolution from the modelling of phonetic states to the modelling of utterance characteristics.
-The pioneering work of Gunnar Fant in Sweden [3, 4] and Dennis Klatt and his colleagues in the US [5, 6] was founded on a phonetic view of speech as a sequence of phones, modulated by prosody to represent syntactic and semantic content.
-Joe Olive [7, 8, 9], Osamu Fujimura, and their colleagues at Bell Labs made a signicant contribution by showing that the dynamics of the transitions between the phones carried much more information than an interpolated sequence of steady-state representations of phone centres.
-Yoshinori Sagisaka in Japan [10] extended this paradigm shift by concatenating non-uniform sequences of actual speech taken from readings of the most common 5000 words of the language.
-It became clear that the information carried in the dynamics of the speech far outweighed that of the supposed phonetic centres or steady states.
-The variation itself is the information that encodes the speech, and the art of synthesis lies in selecting the most appropriate variant, whether to reproduce it by rule or to reuse it in unit-selection.
+The pioneering work of Gunnar Fant in Sweden (3; 4) and Dennis Klatt and his colleagues at MIT (5; 6) in the US was founded on a phonetic view of speech as a sequence of phones, modulated by prosody to represent syntactic and semantic content.
+Joe Olive (7; 8; 9), Osamu Fujimura, and their colleagues at Bell Labs made a significant contribution by showing that the dynamics of the transitions between the phones carried much more information than an interpolated sequence of steady-state representations of phone centres.
+Yoshinori Sagisaka in Japan (10) extended this paradigm shift by concatenating non-uniform sequences of actual speech taken from readings of the most common 5000 words of the language.
+It became clear that the information carried in the dynamics of the speech far outweighed that of the supposed phonetic centres.

 Although text can be well represented by a sequence of invariant letters, speech sounds are not invariant.
-They depend heavily on the various contexts of their phonation [11].
-My own work extended the above trend, showing that by incorporating prosodic contexts among the selection criteria for units for concatenation from a speech corpus [12, 13, 14], considerable improvement in speech realism (or information content) could be obtained.
-Although a small step in terms of unit-selection, this allowed us to remove the signal-processing component from the synthesiser and to use the speech segments intact, without resorting to potentially damaging signal modication.
-By simply concatenating phone-sized segments which had been selected according to both phonetic and prosodic contextual criteria, we were able to faithfully reproduce the voice and given speaking-style of a speaker and speech corpus [15, 16].
-In this paper, we will see how the use of even higher-level selection constraints can make even the prosodic component similarly redundant.
+They depend heavily on the various contexts of their phonation (11).
+My own work extended the above trend by incorporating prosodic contexts among the selection criteria for units for concatenation from a speech corpus (12; 13; 14).
+Although a small step in terms of processing, this allowed us to remove the signal processing component from the synthesiser and to use the speech segments intact, without resorting to potentially damaging prosodic modification.
+By simply concatenating phone-sized segments which had been selected according to both phonetic and prosodic contextual criteria, we were able to faithfully reproduce the voice and given speaking-style of a speaker and speech corpus (15; 16).